-- example, it does not address, nor acknowledge, any of the reasons for adopting the asylum policy in place since 2013 for UACs seeking asylum before USCIS.
-Defendants have failed to provide any explanation, much less a reasoned explanation, of how the 2019 Redetermination Memo addresses the issues leading to the adoption of the 2013 Kim Memorandum, or why consistency with Board of Immigration Appeals precedent relates to whether a UAC has subsequently been reunited with a parent or assigned a legal guardian. - 157.
-The 2019 Redetermination Memo is also arbitrary and capricious because it fails to consider the reliance interests of children, including Plaintiffs, with pending asylum applications who had relied in good faith on the asylum policy in place since 2013. - 158.
-Notwithstanding the Court's preliminary injunction, Defendants have perpetuated this arbitrary and capricious policy by advocating for EOIR determinations of UAC status, by delaying USCIS determination of cases and thereby allowing EOIR adversarial merits hearings to go forward without any USCIS adjudication.
+194. The 2019 Redetermination Memo is arbitrary and capricious because, for example, it does not address, nor acknowledge, any of the reasons for adopting the asylum policy in place since 2013 for UACs seeking asylum before USCIS.
+Defendants have failed to provide any explanation, much less a reasoned explanation, of how the 2019 Redetermination Memo addresses the issues leading to the adoption of the 2013 Kim Memorandum, or why consistency with Board of Immigration Appeals precedent relates to whether a UAC has subsequently been reunited with a parent or assigned a legal guardian.

+195. The 2019 Redetermination Memo is also arbitrary and capricious because it fails to consider the reliance interests of children, including Plaintiffs, with pending asylum applications who had relied in good faith on the asylum policy in place since 2013.

+196. Notwithstanding the Court's preliminary injunction, Defendants have perpetuated this arbitrary and capricious policy by advocating for EOIR determinations of UAC status, by delaying USCIS determination of cases and thereby allowing EOIR adversarial merits hearings to go forward without any USCIS adjudication.

-COUNT II(The 2019 Redetermination Memo Violates Due Process)
+COUNT II (The 2019 Redetermination Memo Violates Due Process)

-- 159. Plaintiffs incorporate by reference the preceding allegations of this Complaint. - 160.
-Defendants violate Plaintiffs' due process rights by retroactively applying the asylum rules set forth in the 2019 Redetermination Memo.
+197. Plaintiffs incorporate by reference the preceding allegations of this Complaint.

+198. Defendants violate Plaintiffs' due process rights by retroactively applying the asylum rules set forth in the 2019 Redetermination Memo.
 Plaintiffs filed for asylum reasonably expecting to benefit from all the protections and rights accorded by the TVPRA to UACs, as outlined by the 2013 Kim Memorandum.
 Yet the 2019 Redetermination Memo will actually penalize the Plaintiffs' past conduct taken in reliance on USCIS policy in place since 2013.

-- landscape for child asylum applicants by radically rewriting the terms under which applicants like the Plaintiffs, who have been determined to be UACs, can seek asylum.
+199. The asylum policy set forth in the 2019 Redetermination Memo changes the legal landscape for child asylum applicants by radically rewriting the terms under which applicants like the Plaintiffs, who have been determined to be UACs, can seek asylum.
 Pursuant to the asylum policy promulgated by the 2013 Kim Memorandum, USCIS had initial jurisdiction over each of the Plaintiffs' asylum applications based on DHS's prior determination that each Plaintiff was a UAC.
 Without any meaningful notice to the public, USCIS has changed the rules and stated unequivocally that it will apply its new jurisdictional requirements even to applications that were pending with the agency before the new policy's effective date.
 Application of the new asylum policy will prevent USCIS from hearing the Plaintiffs' asylum claims, thereby depriving them of the protections Congress provided for UACs in the TVPRA.
-By subjecting Plaintiffs to a one-year bar on filing an asylum applications, application of the new asylum policy will render Plaintiffs completely ineligible for asylum unless they are able to carry the burden of establishing one of two narrow exceptions to the bar in immigration court. - 162.
-The 2019 Redetermination Memo violates the procedural protections of the Fifth Amendments' Due Process Clause.
+By subjecting Plaintiffs to a one-year bar on filing an asylum applications, application of the new asylum policy will render Plaintiffs completely ineligible for asylum unless they are able to carry the burden of establishing one of two narrow exceptions to the bar in immigration court.

+200. The 2019 Redetermination Memo violates the procedural protections of the Fifth Amendments' Due Process Clause.
 The 2019 Redetermination Memo is therefore "contrary to constitutional right, power, privilege, or immunity" and invalid under 5 U.S.C. § 706(2)(B).